 THE GOLDEN VISION – British Television Drama in the 1960s

 For much of the 1960s, the most innovative films made in Britain were seen not in cinemas but on television, as dynamic producers at the BBC and ITV took a chance on emerging talent that struggled to get their work seen on the big screen.
 This new course will look at the one-off dramas that were a vital part of TV schedules at this time, thanks to innovative anthology series such as The Wednesday Play and Armchair Theatre, bringing to huge audiences the extraordinary creativity of Ken Loach, Ken Russell, Peter Watkins, Dennis Potter and many others.
 It will be illustrated by complete programmes and numerous extracts.

-From Mussolini to The Gangs of New York, Cine Citta, home of Italy’s film industry is now one of the world’s leading film studios.
-This course looks back at the development of the film studio on the outskirts of Rome.
+From Mussolini to Gangs of New York, Cinecitta, home of Italy’s film industry is now one of the world’s leading studios.
+This class explores its history, its stars and the films it makes.

 **Please note this course will be in Italian and students attending should be relatively comfortable using the language.